'Alex' Could Slow BP's Plan To Capture More Oil

 HARRIS: Wells is feeling confident in part because BP has hired a man they say is among the best in the world at stopping blowouts.
 John Wright works for famed oil services company Boots and Coots.
 He appears in a BP video in a casual shirt with a shock of white hair and a silver mustache.

-Mr. JOHN WRIGHT (Boots and Coots): Out of 40 relief wells that I've drilled, we've never missed yet.
+JOHN WRIGHT: Out of 40 relief wells that I've drilled, we've never missed yet.
 So I've got high confidence that we will take care of this problem as soon as we can get there.

 HARRIS: Richard Harris, NPR News.